zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 They have not started development of a mobile app yet, and are looking for guidance on how they can take a .NET developer-friendly approach to implement the PolicyConnect mobile app on Android and iOS.

 To prepare for hosting their applications in the cloud, they would like to migrate their SQL Server database to a PaaS SQL service in Azure.
-Contoso would like to migrate their new web application to the cloud,and optimize that application to run in the cloud, including taking advantage of serverless technologies and advanced security features available in a fully-managed SQL service in the Azure.
+Contoso would like to migrate their new web application to the cloud, and optimize that application to run in the cloud, including taking advantage of serverless technologies and advanced security features available in a fully-managed SQL service in the Azure.
 By migrating to the cloud, they hope to improve their technological capabilities and take advantage of enhancements and services that are enabled by moving to the cloud, including adding automated document forwarding from brokers, securing access for brokers to Contoso, allowing access to policy information, and providing easy policy retrieval for a dispersed workforce.
 They have been clear that they will continue using the PolicyConnect WinForms application on-premises, but want to update the application to use cloud-based APIs and services.
 Additionally, they want to store policy documents in cloud storage for retrieval via the web and mobile applications.

 ## Solution architecture